Physical Education PK-12, B.S.

 GENERAL EDUCATION REQUIREMENTS (46 Credits)

 All bachelor’s degree programs include liberal education (LEP) and writing (W) course requirements.
-To review more detailed information regarding these requirements, please visit Degree Requirements >>General Education (LEP) Requirements.
-Courses in the major and/or cognate may also be used to satisfy LEP requirements where noted below (*).
+To review more detailed information, please visit General Education (LEP) Degree Requirements.

 MAJOR REQUIREMENTS (71 Credits)